 In 2023, the FDA wrote a similar letter to a manufacturer listing a number of regulatory lapses, including claiming the agency had not received a number of adverse event reports involving an endoscope component “within the required 30 calendar day timeframe.”

-Forensic Case Reviews, Expert Guidance, Infection Investigations: LFM-Healthcare Solutions, LLC provides medical expertise for legal representatives, device manufacturers, and medical facilities specializing in healthcare-associated infections linked to contaminated reusable medical equipment.
+Forensic Case Reviews, Expert Guidance, Infection Investigations: LFM-Healthcare SolutionsLLC provides medical expertise for legal representativesdevice manufacturers, and medical facilities specializing in healthcare-associated infections linked to contaminated reusable medical equipment.

 A proposal

-The warning letter might instead state, for example, that FDA has concluded that the manufacturer’s device, currently in use, is “noncompliant” or “non-conforming” for violating a regulation (e.g., FDA’s 30-day reporting deadline).
-The letter might further specify a deadline for the manufacturer to correct the listed deviations and clarify that such regulatory violations could compromise the device’s safety.
+The warning letter might instead state, for example, that FDA has concluded that the manufacturer’s device, currently in use, is “noncompliant” or “non-conforming” for violating a specific regulation (e.g., FDA’s 30-day reporting deadline).
+The letter might further specify a deadline for the manufacturer to correct the listed deviations and clarify that the regulatory violation could compromise the device’s safety.
+The violations might also be graded based on the safety risk, realizing that not all regulatory lapses pose the same safety concerns.

-Alternatively, this article (by Dr. Muscarella) suggests that the FDA’s warning letters consider including guidance directed more generally to clinicians and patients (similar to an FDA safety communication) that explains the significance of the misbranded device’s regulatory violation(s) along with a safety assessment, a discussion of safe alternative options (if available), and recommendations to reduce the risk of patient harm.
-(The violations might be graded and based on the safety risk, realizing that not all regulatory lapses pose the same safety concerns.)
+Alternatively, this article (by Dr. Muscarella) suggests that FDA warning letters include clear guidance directed to clinicians, risk managers and patients (similar to an FDA safety communication) explaining the significance of the misbranded (or adulterated) device’s regulatory violation(s) along with a safety assessment, a discussion of safe alternative options (if available), and recommendations to prevent patient harm.

-Absent policy changes when the agency cites a device’s regulatory infraction(s), a key question remains that FDA warning letters and guidance documents generally do not address in spite of the FDA and public health’s commitment to improved safety and enhanced transparency in health care: what the public should know, or a patient should be told prior to a procedure, about a device cited in an FDA warning letter for one or more potentially significant regulatory or safety violations.
+Absent policy changes, a key question remains that FDA warning letters and guidance documents generally do not address despite today’s federal efforts to reduce the risk of patient harm and enhance transparency in health care: what the public should know, or patients should be told during the informed consent process, about the safety of a medical device FDA has censured (e.g., in a warning letter or other type of FDA device communication) for violating one or more federal regulations.

 Article by: Lawrence F Muscarella, PhD.
 LFM Healthcare Solutions, LLC.
 Dr. Muscarella is the president and founder of LFM Healthcare Solutions, LLC, an independent quality improvement company.
 Click here for a list of his quality improvement healthcare services.
 E: Larry@LFM-HCS.com.
-[LFM-ver-2.3]
+[LFM-ver-2.5]

 Copyright © (2025) LFM Healthcare Solutions, LLC.
 All Rights Reserved.
 The content of this email, including text, figures, research and analysis, is copyrighted and may not be reproduced, republished, or quoted in whole or in part, even if properly attributed to Dr. Muscarella, without Dr. Muscarella’s prior written permission.
 Unauthorized use of this email’s content is explicitly prohibited and constitutes infringement.
 Email Dr. Muscarella for written authorization at: Larry@LFM-HCS.com